Brave New Work: AI and Tech in the Hands of Artists

 “Encoded Gazes: Women of Color on Bias, Power, and Possibility in AI”

-Moderator: Ana Briz , Curator Art, Design and Archiecture Museum
+Moderator: Ana Briz: Curator, Art, Design & Architecture Museum

-Haewon Jeong: Assistant Professor Electrical and Computer Engineering , UCSB
+Haewon Jeong: Assistant Professor, Electric and Computer Engineering, UCSB

 6:30-7:30pm Santa Barbara Musem of Art Auditorium